Game4all/vx_bevy/README.md

 ![assets/screenshots/screenshot.png](assets/screenshots/screenshot.png)

-A voxel engine prototype made using the Bevy game engine, here's the todo list for this iteration.
+A voxel engine prototype made using the Bevy game engine, here's a list of features i would love to get with this prototype:

 ## Feature todolist
 - [x] Dynamic unloading / loading of chunks